Lisa Ling: National Geographic and Oprah (2003–2010)

 Ling accepted an offer to host National Geographic Ultimate Explorer.
 In 2005, the show moved to the National Geographic Channel and returned to its original name, National Geographic Explorer.
 Ling has covered the drug war in Colombia, investigated the notorious MS-13 gang, and explored the culture of U.S. prisons.
 She also was allowed to travel into North Korea as part of a medical missionary group, where she and a film team were able to document a rare look into North Korea.
 The trip was documented in the 2007 National Geographic documentary "Inside North Korea".

 She then became a special correspondent for The Oprah Winfrey Show which has featured many of Ling's investigative pieces, including a report on North Korea.
 Ling's title is "Oprah Show Investigative Reporter."
 She also has reported on bride burning in India, gang rape in the Democratic Republic of the Congo, the Lord's Resistance Army in Uganda, child trafficking in Ghana, under cover investigation of Pennsylvanian puppy mills with Main Line Animal Rescue, the immediate aftermath of the hurricane in New Orleans, and the April 2007 Virginia Tech Massacre.

 Planet in Peril and Our America (2008–2014)

 In December 2008, CNN's award-winning documentary Planet in Peril featured Ling in the series' second installment, called "Battlelines".
 As a correspondent, she tracked excessive shark fishing in Costa Rica, elephant poaching in Chad, and explored the civil struggle within Nigeria for control over its oil.
 In 2010 Ling co-founded the website SecretSocietyOfWomen.com, a forum for women to share their problems anonymously.

-On February 16, 2011, her show Our America with Lisa Ling premiered on OWN: The Oprah Winfrey Network.
+On February 16, 2011, her 2014 Emmy Award Winning show Our America with Lisa Ling premiered on OWN: The Oprah Winfrey Network.
 It ran for five straight seasons.